-• Parents informed by official letter (as set out by the LA exclusions process).
+• Parents informed by official letter.

 EXCLUSION PROCESS

 This school follows all guidance relating to the exclusion process as set down by the DfE Exclusion Guidance.

 USE OF PHYSICAL INTERVENTION

 Staff should not use physical force of any kind when dealing with poor or bad behaviour.
 A few exceptions do exist however and the following list is taken directly from Section 550A of the Education Act 1996.